-The actuarial assumptions used in the December 31, 2016 valuation were based on the results of an actuarial experience study for the period January 1, 2010 through December 31, 2014.
+The assumptions used in the December 31, 2017 actuarial valuation are based on the experience study prepared as of December 31, 2014 and adopted by the Board of Trustees on January 21, 2016.

 Future ad hoc COLA amounts are not considered to be substantively automatic and are therefore not included in the measurement.